geoserver/geoserver/doc/en/docguide/source/tutorial.rst

 Example Tutorial
 ----------------

-This intoductory sentence should state the intent and goal of the tutorial.
+This introductory sentence should state the intent and goal of the tutorial.
 Keep it brief.

 This next block should state any assumptions that you the writer are making.
-Present them in list form.
-Example:
+Present them in list form, for example:

   This tutorial assumes:

   * GeoServer is running on http://localhost:8080/geoserver
   * PostGIS is installed on the system

 Getting started
 ```````````````